 - squat down

 - stand up and begin to exhale halfway through or wait until the motion is completed

-All trainers at Elite should know how to teach a neutral spine with abdominal bracing and proper breathing patterns.
-Do not hesitate to reach out to anyone of us!Set up a Free Fitness Consultation
+All trainers at Elite know how to teach a neutral spine with abdominal bracing and proper breathing patterns.
+Do not hesitate to reach out to any one of them!Set up a Free Fitness Consultation

 1) Koh, H-W, Cho, S-H, and Kim,C-Y. Comparison of the effects of hollowing and bracing exercises on cross-sectional areas of abdominal muscles in middle-aged women.
 Journal of Physical Therapy Science.
 26(2): 295–299, 2014.

 2) Hodges, P, Eriksson, A, Shirley, D, and Gandevia, S. Intra-abdominal pressure increases stiffness of the lumbar spine.
 J Biomech.
 38(9): 1873-80, 2005.